 Alafaya Corridor Rental Investment: UCF Students, Defense Tech, and Dual-Market Demand

 The Alafaya Corridor isn't just student housing.
-It's a dual-market rental corridor where UCF's 70,000+ students and the Central Florida Research Park's 9,500+ defense-tech employees create year-round demand.
-Students drive per-bedroom pricing, and Research Park professionals fill the gaps when the academic calendar turns.
-Here's what the numbers look like for investors.
+It's a dual-market rental corridor where UCF's 70,674 students and the Central Florida Research Park's 9,500+ defense-tech employees create year-round demand.
+Students drive per-bedroom pricing.
+Research Park professionals fill the gaps when the academic calendar turns.
+Here's what the numbers look like in 2026 — and what you need to know if you already own a rental here.

 What Does the Alafaya Corridor Look Like Right Now?